A Low Cost Relativistic Algebraic Diagrammatic Construction Method Based on Cholesky Decomposition and Frozen Natural Spinors for Electronic Ionization, Attachment and Excitation Energy Problem: Theory

 Here, $\rho$ denotes the ground-state one-particle reduced density matrix, while $d$ represents the matrix elements of the corresponding one-particle operator.
 To evaluate the ground-state expectation value at the ADC(2) level, the density matrix must be expanded to include contributions up to second order in perturbation theory, i.e., $\rho = \rho^{(0)} + \rho^{(2)}$.\cite{schirmer2004intermediate}

-In addition to first-order properties of excited states, a key quantity of interest is the spectral intensity, which requires evaluating the transition properties between two states.
+In addition to first-order properties of excited states, a key quantity of interest is the spectral intensity, which requires evaluation of transition properties between two states.
 The transition property from the ground state to the K$^{th}$ excited state is defined as